CharlieNestor/retrieve_video_info_YouTube_channel/README.md

 streamlit run ticker_streamlit.py
 ```

 ## File Structure

 *get_infoYT.py*: \
 Contains the main InfoYT class for interacting with the YouTube API and managing video data. \
+*infoYT_jupyter.ipynb*: \
+Jupyter Notebook showing example of usage of the methods in the InfoYT class.
+Useful to get familiar with the functionalities.
 *infoYT_streamlit.py*: \
 Implements the Streamlit web interface for the application. \
 *Channel_Videos/*: \